akamsali/dotfiles/README.md

 # dotfiles

-My Dotfiles using bare git repository
+My Dotfiles using bare git repository: https://www.atlassian.com/git/tutorials/dotfiles

 ## Usage Instructions
 On a new machine, to setup dotfiles do the following: